aishlohiya/Mark-13-birthday-palindrome/README.md

-# Mark 13 birthday palindrome
+# Mark 13 Birthday palindrome
- To check whether your birthday is palindrome
+ To check whether your birthday is palindrome or not.
+Also lets you know the next palindrome date.